-Norton scored 100% protection rates against 0-day malware attacks, inclusive of web and email threats (Real-World Testing) in both September and October.
+Norton scored 100 percent protection rates against 0-day malware attacks, inclusive of web and email threats (Real-World Testing) in both July and August.
 Avast also scored a perfect six for protection against PC against malware threats.

-I also looked at AV-Comparatives’ latest Malware Protection Test from September 2019 to check if their results were similar to those recorded by AV-Test.
-Norton scored a 99.99% online protection rate, putting it in the top cluster of results.
-Avast scored slightly better, with a perfect score of 100% protection, also placing it in the top cluster of performers.
+I also looked at AV-Comparatives’ latest Malware Protection Test from July-October 2021 to check if their results were similar to those recorded by AV-Test.
+Norton scored a perfect 100 percent online protection rate, putting it at the top of the results.
+Avast scored very slightly lower, with an almost perfect score of 99.9 percent protection, placing it in the top cluster of performers.

 AV-Comparatives False Alarm test is another useful method of comparing the two products and how accurately a file or app is identified as safe or as a threat.
 The lower the number of false alarms, the better.

 False positives occur when the antivirus flags a non-malware file as malware and can be an annoyance.

 The test results from July-October 2021 show thirty-seven false alarms from Norton, and two from Avast.

 How much impact an antivirus has on PC performance is an area I like to look at, and is something most users should be aware of.
 To find out which of the two antivirus programs had the best performance numbers, I captured some data while running both a full scan and a quick scan.
 To help me verify my findings I also looked at the performance scores for both Avast and Norton from some recent independent tests.

 The table below shows the results of my test and how long it took to complete, plus the number of items that were scanned.